 Events

-A feminist horror film club that provides a space for horror fans to discover and discuss films revolving around the female and feminine presenting experience.
-Pay-what-you-can (suggested $5-20) –no one turned away for lack of funds.
+Catch a double-feature of feminist horror: Spider Baby (1967) and the R-rated version of A Woman’s Torment (1977).
+Part of the feminist horror film club that provides a space for horror fans to discover and discuss films revolving around the female and feminine presenting experience.
+Pay-what-you-can (suggested $5-20) – no one turned away for lack of funds.

 About the Film